rh-marketingops/dwm/README.md

  - Ill-trained data entry or office staff
  - Data purchased from outside sources that does not conform with company standards

 Bad data introduced through these sources can lead to significant amounts of lost time invested in manual correction, or directly to lost opportunities and revenue due to not being able to query on clean data.
+Obviously, one solution is to make sure that all data collection sources conform with your database standards, but if you can make that happen, then I'll just be over here flying on my unicorn.

-This package was originally developed for use by Marketing Operations groups to maintain quality of contact data, although the principles are sound enough to apply to many types of databases.
-It is built for use with MongoDB to allow easier creation of custom frontend UIs.
+This package was originally developed for use by Red Hat's Marketing Operations group to maintain quality of contact data, although the principles are sound enough to apply to many types of databases.

 # Business logic